HB-325

 Statutory Text

-(a) A person that engages in a commercial transaction or trade practice with a consumer through an AI chatbot, in textual or aural conversation, where the consumer may reasonably believe the consumer is engaging with a human, shall notify the consumer verbally or in writing: (1) At the beginning of each interaction that the consumer is communicating with a computer, not a human; and (2) At a regular interval for continuing interactions that the consumer is communicating with computer, not a human. (b) Failure to comply with the provisions of this act is an unfair or deceptive trade practice.
+(a) A person that engages in a commercial transaction or trade practice with a consumer through an AI chatbot, in textual or aural conversation, where the consumer may reasonably believe the consumer is engaging with a human, shall notify the consumer verbally or in writing: (1) At the beginning of each interaction that the consumer is communicating with a computer, not a human; and (2) At a regular interval for continuing interactions that the consumer is communicating with computer, not a human.

 Other · Chatbot